Rottenfront/fluss/README.md

 There are also plans to support ChatGPT/Copilot or Codeium in the foreseeable future.
 If possible, CRDTs will be implemented for multi-user source code editing.

-## Why?

-I am doing this project as my goal in Rust programming.
-I want to create an editor in which I will enjoy writing code.
-This is a pet project started by an ordinary lyceum student with a specialization in physics and mathematics.
-Don't expect anything very big from him.
-Perhaps in a couple of months this repository will cease to exist.